-The tradition of handicrafts is deep-rooted in Erice and includes the manufacture of iron, a job which between the 16th and 17th centuries constituted one of the most influential guilds in the town, and of which the consul was usually the eldest of the Cetino family.
+Artistic traditions are deep-rooted in Erice and include iron working, a craft which between the 16th and 17th centuries constituted one of the most influential guilds in the town, and of which the consul was usually the eldest of the Cetino family.

 That is why in the town some ancient artefacts of wrought iron can still be seen in the palaces, churches and monuments such as the gate which closes the chapel of the Church of San Giovanni Battista, a work of rare technical perfection by maestro Carlo Cetino (19th century).

-Woodworking, ceramics and carpet making are also important traditions.
-The ancient carpets of Erice are characterized by intertwining of colourful cloth over a light background with the colours drawing shapes, Arabesque lines, and sinuous geometric designs.
+Woodworking, ceramics and carpet-making are also important traditions.
+The ancient carpets of Erice are characterized by intertwining of colourful cloth over a light background with the colours forming shapes, Arabesque lines and sinuous geometric designs.